-Did you have a sturdy tree house when you were younger or simply pine for one when you saw the magnificent kids-only clubhouses featured in movies and on TV?
+Did you have a sturdy tree house when you were younger?
+Or simply pine for one when you saw the magnificent kids-only clubhouses featured in movies and on TV?
 From The Swiss Family Robinson to Now and Then to The Sandlot and Boy Meets World, there isn’t a kid in America who didn’t want a sturdy treehouse at some point in life.

 And you know what?
 It’s not too late.

-You might be thinking it’s too childish to erect a sturdy tree house in your yard, especially if there are no youngsters running around, but that’s just not true.
+You might be thinking it’s too childish to erect a sturdy tree house in your yard, especially if there are no youngsters running around.
+But that’s just not true.

 Do you think you have the perfect backyard for such a structure?
 Here are our top five tips on how to build a sturdy tree house.